Cold weather

 • Avoid alcoholic beverages.
 Alcohol causes the body to lose its heat more rapidly – even though one may feel warmer after drinking alcoholic beverages.

-• Make a car survival kit that includes blankets, sleeping bags, extra clothing and high-energy foods.
+• Make a car survival kit that includes:

-• Ensure that your vehicle’s fuel tank is at least half-full and that the battery is charged
+• Ensure your vehicle's fuel tank is at least half-full and that the battery is charged

 This site is powered by the Northwoods Titan Content Management System